Free Gaza Movement: May 2010 sailing

-On May 27, 2010, The Jerusalem Post reported that participants included Mahmad Tzoalha and Sahar Albirawi, whom it called Hamas activists, although neither man was on any of the passenger manifests, as well as Sheikh Raed Salah, leader of the Northern Branch of the Islamic Movement in Israel.
+On May 27, 2010, The Jerusalem Post reported that participants included Mahmad Tzoalha and Zaher Birawi, whom it called Hamas activists, although neither man was on any of the passenger manifests, as well as Sheikh Raed Salah, leader of the Northern Branch of the Islamic Movement in Israel.
 Also some 700 pro-Palestinian activists were on the boats, including 1976 Nobel Peace Prize laureate Mairead Corrigan Maguire of Northern Ireland, European legislators, and Holocaust survivor Hedy Epstein, 85.

 The six-ship flotilla began the journey on May 30, 2010.
 Before dawn the following morning, the vessels came into contact with the Israeli navy in international waters off the coast of Gaza.
 The Aljazeera satellite channel reported by telephone from the Turkish ship leading the flotilla that Israeli navy forces fired at the "Blue Marmara Ship" ('Mavi Marmara Gemisi') and boarded it.
 The Israel Defense Forces (IDF) says the soldiers were attacked with knives and clubs as they boarded.
 It says soldiers opened fire after a protester grabbed a weapon from one of the commandos and fired on one or more of the commandos.
 Organizers of the flotilla said the troops opened fire as soon as they stormed the ships.
 Reports are of up to 16 people being killed along with dozens of injuries.

 In August, the Israeli military arrested several Israeli soldiers, accusing them of selling laptops that belonged to the passengers.